 What We Pay

-At Ottawa Gold, we offer the most cash for gold and silver.
+Thank you for your interest in Ottawa Gold, where we offer the most cash for gold and silver in Ottawa.
 We do business in good faith and present our prices as honestly and transparently as possible.
 With prices as high as they are today, there has never been a better time to sell with confidence!

-Our Price Guarantee: We are so confident in our prices and our service, that if you get a higher offer for your jewelry, we will beat that price by 20% of the difference!
+Our Price Guarantee: We are so confident in our prices and our service, that if you get a higher offer for your jewelry or flatware, we will beat that price by 20% of the difference!

 How we set our prices:

-Our prices are set daily and reflect the current market rate of gold.
-For coin purchases, we pay up to 98% of the spot rate.
-For jewellery purchases, we pay between 70 and 80% of the market rate in order to account for refining costs.
-The table below shows today’s prices per karat.
+Our prices for different gold and silver products are updated every 20 minutes and are set relative to the market price for gold and silver bullion respectively.
+For bullion purchases, we pay up to 98.5% of the spot rate.
+For jewellery and flatware purchases, we pay between 70% and 80% of the market rate in order to account for refining costs.
+The table below shows current prices per karat.
 There are no fees, charges or commissions on top of this!
 All of our appraisals are free and we do not charge for stone removal.
 If you do decide to sell, we will write you a check on the spot that can be cashed right away!

 Gold Buying Prices by Karat